"We consider the UN Guiding Principles on Business and Human Rights in all our activities."

 Scientists who began a dialogue with RELX about its facilitation of fossil fuel expansion announced a human rights grievance mechanism, which can include anyone wishing to address the company's negative impacts.
 Learn more and decide if you or your organization care to be involved.

-Scientists who began a dialogue with Elsevier about its facilitation of new fossil fuel projects have announced a human rights grievance mechanism, something that can include anyone wishing to address Elsevier's negative impacts.
+Scientists who began a dialogue with RELX about its facilitation of new fossil fuel projects announced a human rights grievance mechanism, which can include anyone wishing to address the company's negative impacts.
 Learn more and decide if you or your organization care to be involved.

 NOTICE

-Due to the negative impacts resulting from a series of legal threats issued by the company prior to and after the launching of this United Nations Guiding Principles on Business and Humans Rights grievance mechanism, I no longer feel that I can continue spearheading this process.
+Due to the negative impacts resulting from legal threats issued by the company after the announcement and the launching of this UN Guiding Principles on Business and Humans Rights grievance mechanism, I no longer feel that I can continue spearheading this process.
 One such communication included the claim that RELX has responded to the Climate Rights Coalition in the form of an email to an Advisory Board member from a company employee.
-The message generates no substantive answers to the questions and requests that were submitted to the RELX Board in 2024.
-A scientist petition was generated in 2024, requesting the UK OECD National Contact Point engage with RELX about its human rights impacts; it will be up to others to bring this forward or carry on this process.
+The employee's message generates no substantive answers to the questions and requests that were submitted to the RELX Board in 2024.
+A scientist petition was produced in 2024, requesting the UK OECD National Contact Point engage with RELX about its human rights impacts; it will be up to others to bring this forward or carry on this process.
 The Climate Rights Coalition will find other ways to address the growing dangers of fossil fuel expansion.

 LATEST UPDATES

-RELX has insufficiently considered the human rights impacts of accelerating fossil fuel discoveries for years, interpreting its environmental and human rights obligations as allowing it to "promote denial of climate change and block action against global warming."
+RELX has insufficiently considered the human rights impacts of accelerating fossil fuel discoveries for years.
 In 2021, employees pointed to the company’s neglect of its obligations, just as scientist groups did in 2022—and as the UN has done with other companies still facilitating fossil fuel expansion, pointing to "significantly worsened climate change-related human rights impacts."
 With company products and messaging continuing to serve the disasterous business aims of fossil fuel and petrochemical majors, this grievance mechanism can involve anyone seeking to generate dialogue, mitigation, and access to remedy.

 The company is neglecting its human rights obligations by facilitating new fossil fuel projects around the world.